FYI: This site receives a small amount in commissions from affiliate links and third-party advertising.

-Like with knitting stitches, in Crochet there are only a few crochet stitches that you need to learn, but many, many, ways to combine those stitches to form patterns.
+Like with knitting stitches, in Crochet there are only a few crochet stitches that you need to learn, but many, many, ways to combine those stitches to form different patterns.

 If you have never crocheted before you have quite a bit to learn!
 This means learning how to hold the hook while you are working, and how to form the basic stitches.